CaolanCode/Rent-Review/README.md

 # Rent Review
-- A community for potential tenents to view reviews on a property from a previous tenent
+- A community for potential tenents to create and search reviews on a property.

 ## Tech Stack
 - NextJS